braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 -  Provide a tool that allows users to filter the nutritional data according to particular ranges and levels of nutrients
 -  Provide a graphical user interface to allow for the data to be interacted with.
 -  Allow for a foods nutritional value to be shown visually, with tools such as pie charts and bar graphs.
--  Allow for a visual comparison between 5 chosen foods with pie charts and bar graphs based on a chosen shared nutritonal value
+-  Allow for a visual comparison between 5 chosen foods with pie charts and bar graphs based on a chosen shared nutritional value

 ### 1.2 Project Stakeholders